 When generic NMED SSLs are used for screening level evaluations at a facility, site-specific conditions must be evaluated for each receptor to determine if the exposure assumptions associated with the generic NMED SSLs are appropriate for comparison with the available site data.
 The exposure assumptions for each receptor on which the generic NMED SSLs are based are shown in Table A-2.
-Therefore, Table A-2 should be consulted when the generic NMED SSLs are being applied at a facility.
-If the exposure assumptions presented in Table A-2 are not protective of the exposure and types of receptors found at a facility, NMED should be consulted to determine if refinement of the generic SSLs based on site-specific exposure paramters is appropriate.
+Therefore, Table A-2 should be consulted when the generic NMED SSLs are not protective of the exposure and types of receptors found at a facility, NMED should be consulted to determine if refinement of the generic SSLs based on site-specific exposure paramters is appropriate.